KerlosSoNy/Google-Map/README.md

    git clone https://github.com/KerlosSoNy/Google-Map.git
    ```

-2-Navigate to the project directory:
+2. Navigate to the project directory:

    ```bash
    cd Google-Map
    ```
-3-Install dependencies:
+3. Install dependencies:

    ```bash
    npm install
    ```

-4-Obtain a Google Maps API Key:
+4. Obtain a Google Maps API Key:

 Visit the Google Cloud Console.
 Create a new project or use an existing one.